St Dunstan's College: St Dunstan's Festival

 The St Dunstan's Festival originated in the 1990s under the stewardship of Anthony Seldon, who was deputy head of the college at that time.
 It was originally named 'The Catford Arts Festival' and ran over two and a half days at the very start of July.

 The festival was quickly dubbed 'The Edinburgh Festival of South London' and comprised over twenty main events and 'a rich and enterprising fringe'.
 The 1994 college Chronicle describes the festival as 'catering for the souls' and it contained an array of eclectic events including the St Dunstan's jazz group, lectures given by writers Brian Masters and Gwendoline Butler, and a Shakespeare play with a twist, entitled 'A Pocket of Midsummer Night's Dream'.

 The festival was short-lived, only lasting a few years.
 The current headmaster, Nick Hewlett, reignited the festival on his arrival at the college, with its relaunch occurring in the summer of 2015.
-The now two-week event is a firmly established highlight at the end of the academic year, enabling pupils to engage with a huge variety of activities and performances, involving not only the college, but also the broader Lewisham community.
+The now two-week event is an established event associated with the end of the academic year, enabling pupils to engage with a variety of activities and performances involving both the college and the broader Lewisham community.
 In 2019 Doreen Lawrence and LGBT author Shaun Dellenty were special guests at the festival's evening on diversity and inclusion.

 Archives at St Dunstan's

 The college's archives contain a rich collection of artefacts relating to the history of the school as well as of the local area.
 The college works closely with Lewisham Historical Society and in 2018 the college's timeline corridor was opened showcasing original items dating back to 1888.
-To name but a few rare items, the school has an original lacrosse stick which dates back to the 1930's (the school was the first in the country to promote the game to boys), and the Victoria Cross belonging to Frederick Henry Johnson.
+To name but a few rare items, the school has an original lacrosse stick which dates back to the 1930s (the school was the first in the country to promote the game to boys), and the Victoria Cross belonging to Frederick Henry Johnson.
 The college also operates a dedicated site with digitalised archives which have been of fascinating interest for pupils, alumni and members of the local community.